jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 Another reason why you’re relapsing is you have a poor routine.
 Perhaps you're going to bed late and running on minimal sleep.
 A [study reported by the National Institute on Drug Abuse](https://www.drugabuse.gov/about-nida/noras-blog/2020/03/connections-between-sleep-substance-use-disorders) found that 10% of recovering cannabis users linked their relapse to sleep difficulties.

-There's also many benefits to getting good sleep like:
+There are also many benefits to getting good sleep like:

-* Reducing your risk to health problems such as heart disease and diabetes
+* Reducing your risk of health problems such as heart disease and diabetes
 * Improves your mood and decreases stress
 * Helps prevent sickness

-Having a good routine is not only a quality strategy in your addiction treatment but it's an absolute necessity to living a healthy life.
+Having a good routine is not only a quality strategy in your addiction treatment but it's an absolute necessity for living a healthy life.
 If you're struggling with establishing a routine, check out my article on [how you get your life together](https://edlatimore.com/how-to-get-your-life-together/).

 ***A poor routine can be fixed with a solid plan and structure for dealing with your porn addiction.
 This is the type of plan that The Freedom Specialists specialize in.
 They take men through a 1 on 1 program that is catered to their needs, strengths, and weaknesses to help them finally get off of internet porn once and for all.
 Check them out here—&gt;[The Freedom Specialists](https://rebrand.ly/46ytxku){: target="_blank" rel="noopener noreferrer"}***